Nil-Andreu/leads-manager/README.md

 Serializers also provide deseralization, allowing parsed data to be ocnverted back into complex types.

 2. Create a serializer to take the model of leads, the queryset and to convert it to JSON.
+We will do it with a class of serializer.

+This way we turn our lead model into a serializer.

+3. Once created the serializer, we need to create the API